Beatnik: Etymology

 The origin of the word "beatnik" is traditionally ascribed to Herb Caen from his column in the San Francisco Chronicle on April 2, 1958, where he wrote "Look magazine, preparing a picture spread on S.F.'s Beat Generation (oh, no, not AGAIN!), hosted a party in a No. Beach house for 50 Beatniks, and by the time word got around the sour grapevine, over 250 bearded cats and kits were on hand, slopping up Mike Cowles' free booze.
 They're only Beat, y'know, when it comes to work ..."
-It is claimed that Caen coined the term by adding the Yiddish suffix -nik to Beat as in the Beat Generation.
+It is claimed that Caen coined the term by adding the Yiddish suffix -nik (ultimately borrowed into Yiddish from Slavic languages) to Beat as in the Beat Generation.
+Nik, as a suffix was also in vogue due to the Sputnik, the first satellite to orbit the planet, in 1957.
+The suffix came to be used in colloquial synthetics such as Nogoodnik, etc.

-However an earlier source from 1954, or possibly 1957 after the launch of Sputnik, is ascribed to Ethel (Etya) Gechtoff, the well-known owner of a San Francisco Art Gallery.
+An earlier source from 1954, or possibly 1957 after the launch of Sputnik, is ascribed to Ethel (Etya) Gechtoff, the well-known owner of a San Francisco Art Gallery.

-Objecting to the term, Allen Ginsberg wrote to The New York Times to deplore "the foul word beatnik," commenting, "If beatniks and not illuminated Beat poets overrun this country, they will have been created not by Kerouac but by industries of mass communication which continue to brainwash man."
+Objecting to the term, Allen Ginsberg wrote to The New York Times to deplore "the foul word beatnik", commenting, "If beatniks and not illuminated Beat poets overrun this country, they will have been created not by Kerouac but by industries of mass communication which continue to brainwash man."